 - Properties at the north end of the Study Area that include 19041 Leslie Street through 19132 Leslie Street should be excluded from the HCD.
 These properties do not have CHVI or do not demonstrate characteristics consistent with the rest of the village.
 The properties at 19086 and 19132 Leslie Street are vacant, do not have CHVI, and are identified in the OP as a local centre with their own specific planning policies. - 19040 Leslie Street (the Judah Doan House) and 19027 Leslie Street (the Brammer House) are located at the north edge of the HCD boundary.
 They are prominent in the streetscape and complement each other through their design and materials.
-These buildings are gatepost structures opposite each other on the streetscape. - 1507 Mount Albert Road through 1523 Mount Albert Road have CHVI and support the general historic character of the Study Area despite not being on the main Leslie Street corridor.
+These buildings are gatepost structures opposite each other on the streetscape.

+- 1507 Mount Albert Road through 1523 Mount Albert Road have CHVI and support the general historic character of the Study Area despite not being on the main Leslie Street corridor.
 They should be included in the boundary. - 1529 Mount Albert Road is outside of and adjacent to the Study Area.
 It demonstrates CHVI and has characteristics similar to many other properties in the Study Area.
 The HCD boundary could be expanded to include this property. - Children of Peace Park should be included in the boundary even though the park does not have CHVI.
 The park entrance from Leslie Street supports the heritage character of the area and the park includes interpretive panels on local history.
-The park is a location for public commemoration and interpretation of historic themes related to the village.

-- The southern boundary of the HCD should be the southern lot line of 18642 Leslie Street and 18611 Leslie Street.
-These two properties, which are across the street from each other serve as a southern gateway into the historic village. - The properties at 18490 Leslie Street and 18499 Leslie Street have cultural heritage value or interest and should be assessed for individual designation under Part IV of the OHA. - This option considers planning factors such as zoning-most of the proposed HCD is zoned Mixed-Use or Institutional lands and areas not recommended are generally zoned Rural or Commercial.
+The park is a location for public commemoration and interpretation of historic themes related to the village. - The southern boundary of the HCD should be the southern lot line of 18642 Leslie Street and 18611 Leslie Street.
+These two properties, which are across the street from each other serve as a southern gateway into the historic village. - The properties at 18490 Leslie Street and 18499 Leslie Street have cultural heritage value or interest and should be assessed for individual designation under Part IV of the OHA. - 18460 Leslie Street meets at least one criteria demonstrating cultural heritage value or interest and with more property specific research it may meet more criteria to be eligible for designation under Part IV of the OHA. - This option considers planning factors such as zoning-most of the proposed HCD is zoned Mixed-Use or Institutional lands and areas not recommended are generally zoned Rural or Commercial.